Pulmonary hypertension: Treatment

-Treatment of pulmonary hypertension is determined by whether the PH is arterial, venous, hypoxic, thromboembolic, or miscellaneous.
+Treatment of pulmonary hypertension depends on whether the PH is arterial, venous, hypoxic, thromboembolic, or miscellaneous.
 If it is caused by left heart disease, the treatment is to optimize left ventricular function by the use of medication or to repair/replace the mitral valve or aortic valve.
 Patients with left heart failure or hypoxemic lung diseases (groups II or III pulmonary hypertension) should not routinely be treated with vasoactive agents including prostanoids, phosphodiesterase inhibitors, or endothelin antagonists, as these are approved for the different condition called primary pulmonary arterial hypertension.
 To make the distinction, doctors at a minimum will conduct cardiac catheterization of the right heart, echocardiography, chest CT, a seven-minute walk test, and pulmonary function testing.
 Using treatments for other kinds of pulmonary hypertension in patients with these conditions can harm the patient and wastes substantial medical resources.

 High-dose calcium channel blockers are useful in only 5% of IPAH patients who are vasoreactive by Swan-Ganz catheter.
 Calcium channel blockers have been largely misused, being prescribed to many patients with non-vasoreactive PAH, leading to excess morbidity and mortality.
 The criteria for vasoreactivity have changed.
 Only those patients whose mean pulmonary artery pressure falls by more than 10 mm Hg to less than 40 mm Hg with an unchanged or increased cardiac output when challenged with adenosine, epoprostenol, or nitric oxide are considered vasoreactive.
 Of these, only half of the patients are responsive to calcium channel blockers in the long term.

 Several agents have recently been introduced for primary and secondary PAH.
 The trials supporting the use of these agents have been relatively small, and the only measure consistently used to compare their effectiveness is the "six-minute walk test".
-Many have no data on mortality benefit or time to progression.
+Many have no data on mortality benefit or time-to-progression.

 Sotatercept (Winrevair) was approved for medical use in the United States in March 2024.
 Keros Therapeutics has decided to end a mid-stage trial of its experimental treatment, cibotercept, after identifying safety concerns, including fluid buildup around the heart in patients with PAH.
 Keros had aimed to compete with Merck's FDA-approved PAH drug, Sotatercept.